-- at least 20% of the units must be reserved for persons with incomes at/or below 50% of the area median income (AMI) adjusted for family size; or - at least 40% of the units must be made affordable for persons with incomes at/or below 60% of the area median income adjusted for family size.
+- at least 20% of the units must be reserved for persons with incomes at/or below 50% of the area median income adjusted for family size; or - at least 40% of the units must be made affordable for persons with incomes at/or below 60% of the area median income adjusted for family size.

 The Cloverleaf project is an example of a project using state and federal tax credits.
-Of Cloverleaf's 43 units:
+Cloverleaf has